laygond/PID-Controller/README.md

 ## Project Analysis
 ### Overview
 From the simulator we are constantly measuring
-- CTE  : the cross track error; distance from car to reference
+- CTE  : cross track error; distance from car to reference
-- Speed: The current speed of the car in mph
+- Speed: current speed of the car in mph
-- Angle: The current steering angle of the car
+- Angle: current steering angle of the car

 and in order for the car to move and steer we should send to the simulator
 - Steer   : steering angle value between [-1,1]
 - Throttle: throttle value [-1,1]

-where 1 or -1 referes to the max steering angle or max throttle(forward & reverse).
+where 1 or -1 referes to the max or min steering angle or throttle (forward & reverse).
 For this project the max speed has been raised to 100 mph.

 In order to send steering and trottle values that keep the car in the center of the track, two PID controllers have been stablished in `main.cpp`: `speed_controller` and `steering_controller`